HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 > _**Verify first, trust later**_.
 Trust no one but give everyone the opportunity to prove trust
 - Your employees drive the public’s perception of your company.
 - Exponential business growth is fueled by fanatical customer service, and your frontline employees must integrate your vision.
 Nothing overcomes poor human experiences.
 > Everyone has an invisible sign hanging from their neck saying: "I'm different.
-Make me feel important".
+Make me feel valuable".
 Never forget that message when working with people.
 ## Competition
 - If your preoccupation is with every single thing your competition does, you’re cheating your business and your customers.
 - Forget about your competition 95% of the time.
 The other 5% should be used to exploit their weaknesses and differentiate your business.
 Mine their weaknesses and add value [[WIL from books#Rule 4 Notice that opportunity lurks where responsibility has been abdicated |where they aren’t]].
 Uncover unfulfilled needs.
 What could be better?